Image Requests: 810-216-1560

 equipment, cardiac scoring provides for computer tomography in a noninvasive

-method to evaluate the potential for cardiac disease, especially for those
+method to evaluate the potential risk for cardiac disease, especially

-at high-risk for heart disease.
-A radiologist will provide a detailed
+for those at high-risk for heart disease.
+A radiologist will provide a

-cardiac scoring report to the ordering physician and the patient.
-A physician
+detailed cardiac scoring report to the ordering physician and the patient.

-order is required for Cardiac Scoring; please contact your physician to
+A physician order is required for Cardiac Scoring; please contact your

-Cardiac scores are generally not covered by insurance.
-The cost of Cardiac
+Cardiac CT Calcium Scoring is generally not covered by insurance.
+Please

 Computed Tomography (CT Scan)